nus-cs2103/website-base/admin/appendixE-gitHub.md

 <box tags="m--cs2113" light type="important">

-The tP project template given to you is a variation of the Duke repo you used for the iP, but ==with some important differences==.
+The tP project template given to you is a variation of the iP repo you used for the iP, but ==with some important differences==.
 Please follow instructions carefully, rather than follow what you remember from the iP.

 </box>